Charles-Xie/awesome-described-object-detection/README.md

 Some similar resources like awesome lists:

-- [daqingliu/awesome-rec](https://github.com/daqingliu/awesome-rec) A curated list of REC papers.
+- [daqingliu/awesome-rec](https://github.com/daqingliu/awesome-rec): A curated list of REC papers.
 Not maintained in recent years.
+- [qy-feng/awesome-visual-grounding](https://github.com/qy-feng/awesome-visual-grounding): A curated list of visual grounding papers.
+Not maintained in recent years.
+- [MarkMoHR/Awesome-Referring-Image-Segmentation](https://github.com/MarkMoHR/Awesome-Referring-Image-Segmentation): A list of Referring Expression Segmentation (RES) papers and resources.